 - Dark blues evoke trust (frequently used by social media and banks)

-6. Consistent Content
+6. Consistent brand design

 For creating a corporate identity, you need to be consistent.
 91% of consumers are more likely to buy from authentic brands.
 If you’re saying one thing on your website and another on social media, you’ll end up confusing your audience.

-Branding guidelines (e.g., brand styleguide or brand bible) set the tone for your brand, instructing how to use logos, colors, typefaces, and other design elements consistently.
+Branding guidelines (e.g., brand styleguide or brand bible) set the visual tone for your brand, instructing how to use logos, colors, typefaces, and other design elements consistently.

-7. Brand Experience
+7. Brand experience

 For online experiences, ask yourself: